stefan-kolb/paas-profiles/README.md

 # [Paas Profiles](http://paasify.it)

-*Making Platform as a Service offerings comparable - Ecosystem profiles for PaaS vendors.*
+*Making Platform as a Service offerings comparable - Ecosystem profiles for portability matching.*

 <br/>
 Currently 86 PaaS vendor profiles.
 Profiles are encoded as [JSON files](/profiles/).